RainbowMiner/RainbowMiner/README.md

 This configuration would:
 - bind all RTX3060 in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner
-- setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.
+- by setting the flag "DisableDualMining" to "1", all dual-algorithm miners are removed from this device's list.
 - for custom overclocking Profile1 is used as default for this GPU type
 - set a power adjust factor of 87.5% to the Radeon R290X (if RainbowMiner reported 250W with factor 100%, it will now show 250W x 87.5 / 100 = 175W)
 - the pool worker name for the RTX3060 will be set to "my3060".
 If used in combos, the individual worker names will be combined with _ (underscore)
 - the miners Trex and Teamblack will be forced to use LHR magic for the RTX3060s, because "EnableLHR" is set to "1".
-Leave it empty for automatically use, set to "0" for don't use.
+Leave it empty for automatic use, set to "0" to not use it.

 ### Config\gpugroups.config.txt